mcm4iob/ioBroker.pid/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   (mcm1957) new: optionally use folder structure for states
+-   (mcm1957) changed: use values stored for ack and set when starting adapter
+-   (mcm1957) changed: log state changes with unexpected ack=true
+-   (mcm1957) changed: fix incorrect updates occuring whenever act is written
+-   (mcm1957) changes: fix invert flag not working at all
+-   (mcm1957) changes: remove error dispaly whenever adapter is hitting the limits
+-   (mcm1957) changes: fix q flag handling
+-   (mcm1957) changes: fix unexpected bahavior of sup paramater

 ### 0.0.2-alpha.2 (2023-04-06)

 -   (mcm1957) changed: values of 'kp', 'xp' and 'sup' are now verified if set using states